arpitarungta/My_Dictionary/README.md

 # 📘 Smart Dictionary - WhatTheWord

-A sleek, responsive dictionary web app that lets you search for English word definitions, examples, and synonyms — with pronunciation audio 🎧.
+A sleek, responsive dictionary web app that lets you search for English word definitions, examples, and synonyms — with pronunciation audio.

 ### 🚀 Features
-- Search any English word 🔍
+- Search any English word
-- Get definitions, examples, and synonyms 📚
+- Get definitions, examples, and synonyms
-- Hear pronunciation audio 📢
+- Hear pronunciation audio
-- Clean and animated UI 💅
+- Clean and animated UI
-- Responsive on all devices 🌐
+- Responsive on all devices

 ### 🛠️ Built With
 - HTML, CSS, JavaScript